RIT-NTNU-Bachelor/OpenCV_Server/README.md

 This case study measures the memory usage of each algorithm.
 It plots the result as peak mega byte usage during a stress test of the algorithms.
 For this case, the python package `memory_profiler` is used.
 The result is plotted in multiple graphs.
 See the [case study for more information](https://github.com/RIT-NTNU-Bachelor/OpenCV_Server/blob/main/analysis/compare_face_detection_efficacy.ipynb)

-**Note:** The case studies does not represent an absolute truth.
+**Note:** The case studies do not represent an absolute truth.
 There are most likely something that makes it not objectively true.
 Use them with caution.

 Code Owners are allowed to use the Github Workflow that triggers the compiling of the case studies.
 The workflow also downloads the dataset needed.
 The code for the workflow can be found [here](https://github.com/RIT-NTNU-Bachelor/OpenCV_Server/blob/main/.github/workflows/jupiterhub_workflow.yml).